Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 If the longest distance between any two nodes on your CAN bus is greater then about 40m or the stubs are significantly longer than about 1m then you may need to reduce the CAN bit rate to achieve reliable communication.
 In order to simplify the process of updating firmware on the system, you should do the following:

 * Use the following bit rates only: 1Mbit/sec, 500kbit/sec or 250kbit/sec
 * Ensure that all tool boards and expansion boards have bootloader version 3.0 or later installed.
-These bootloaders can perform a CAN reset when the main board is configured to use any of these bit rates, whereas older bootloade only work at 1Mbit/sec.
+These bootloaders can perform a CAN reset when the main board is configured to use any of these bit rates, whereas older bootloaders only work at 1Mbit/sec.
 Use M122 B# (where # is the CAN address of the board) to check the bootloader version on an expansion board.
 To update the bootloader, see https://docs.duet3d.com/en/User_manual/RepRapFirmware/Updating_bootloader.
 * If you are using any Duet 3 main boards as expansion boards:
-    * Ensure that the /firmware folders of the SD cards in those boards contains the latest version of the CANiap file for that board (old versions support only 1Mbit/sec);
+    * Ensure that the /firmware folders of the SD cards in those boards contains the latest version of the CANiap file for that board (old versions support only 1Mbit/sec).
-* Use `M952 B0 S###` (where ### is the required bit rate i.e. 500 or 250) at the start of the config.g file for the master main board and each main-board-as-expansion (for a mainboard-as-expansion, prior to the M954 command) by .
+* Use `M952 B0 S###` (where ### is the required bit rate i.e. 500 or 250) at the start of the config.g file for the master main board and each main-board-as-expansion (for a mainboard-as-expansion, this command must be prior to the M954 command).
+Future firmware versions may allow the bit rate to be set in the M954 command instead.

 The latest bootloaders and CANiap files can be downloaded from [here](https://github.com/Duet3D/Duet3Bootloader/releases).